ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Looking for the best fall things to do in Michigan?
 We’ve got a list of autumn activities that you won’t want to miss!

 When the summer weather begins to cool and transition into fall, the trees throughout Michigan start to turn brilliant red, orange, and yellow.
-Although many people travel to states in the Northeastern United States to see the fall colors, the Mitten State has some of the most spectacular views, especially along the Great Lakes shorelines.
+Although many people travel to the Northeastern United States to see the fall colors, the Mitten State has some of the most spectacular views, especially along the Great Lakes shorelines.

 Start building your Michigan fall bucket list with these favorite fall things to do including the best fall festivals in Michigan.